 Quality 35mm prints of these films more or less disappeared as the 1950s ended.
 Most of the ‘monster kid’ generation never saw them in theaters, but caught up with them in the syndicated TV packages.
-16mm prints and VHS tapes could look good, but nothing prepared us for the fine lighting and detail of the restored Blu-rays.
+16mm prints and VHS tapes could look good but nothing prepared us for the fine lighting and detail of the restored Blu-rays.
 Every shot of Jack Pierce’s makeup creations is a stunner on Blu.
 Since this Icons of Horror Collection also contains a full set of Blu-rays, it’s possibly a good buy even if one is not yet outfitted for 4K.
 I had acquired perhaps ten 4K discs before I took the plunge for the new format.

 The first part of the evaluation is easy — if you have graduated to 4K directly from DVD, these encodings will simply knock you out.
 4K really isn’t for fans with 30-inch monitors.
 A reasonably big image is needed to appreciate the improvement.
 I discovered right away that Vertigo, The Shape of Water and 2001 showed an exciting new clarity and depth on my 65-inch LG.
-But other discs of films more than 20 years old only looked appreciably better when I saw them on a friend’s massive projector, and an oversized high-end monitor way above my income level.
-When 4K clicks, it is indeed equal to what one might see in a theater under optimal conditions.
+But other discs of films more than 20 years old only looked appreciably better when I saw them on a friend’s oversized high-end monitor way above my income level.
+When 4K clicks it is indeed equal to what one might see in a theater under optimal conditions.

 Paint it Black.

-For these monsters the first thing we notice about the Ultra-HD is that overall they are darker, richer.
+For these monsters the first thing we notice in Ultra-HD is that overall they are darker, richer.
 I played big sections of each 4K disc.
 The wider contrast range is immediately noticeable.
 Blacks are very black.
 Some of the night tower lab interiors in Frankenstein look very dark, but all the lighted areas are normal.
 The same scenes on the Frankenstein Blu-ray are on the light side, a little washed out… and on my monitor they looked a little greenish as well.
 4K frame grabs I’ve seen online show Karloff’s face with prominent patterns of grain … which are really the same in the Blu-ray as well, and are not as prominent in motion, on either format.